AquaQAnalytics/TorQ-Bikes/README.md

 ```
 .bikes.replayjsonlog 2019.01.01
 ```
-This reads the data to the in memory table `place`.
-Which can then be written to disk with:
+This reads the data to the in memory table `place`, which can then be written to disk with:
 ```
 .bikes.writedown 2019.01.01